Lakefront estate with private dock, wide lawn, and modern design built by Marble Falls custom home builder on Lake LBJ shoreline.

 Designing for the Land and the Water

-Modern Texas Hill Country homes around Marble Falls and Lake LBJ tend to favor clean rooflines, stone and steel materials, and large overhangs for passive shading.
-We often integrate glass walls, breeze corridors, and cantilevered patios to capture breezes and unblock views.
+Modern Hill Country architecture around Marble Falls and Lake LBJ favors clean rooflines, natural stone, steel details, and large overhangs for passive cooling.
+Our lakefront designs often incorporate:

 Tear-Downs Can Unlock Hidden Value